Do you know how to recognize “acceleration” in a graph, at a glance?

 The blue trace is sea-level.
 Of course it is sloshing up and down a bit, over periods of a decade or two, but do you see that there has been no sustained acceleration in response to the rise in CO2 levels?
 Although CO2 level has accelerated, sea-level rise has remained linear.

-(That's what the sea-level measurement data shows everywhere, BTW.)
+(That's what the sea-level measurement data shows in most places, BTW.)